If you’ve ever gone on Pinterest or Instagram, then you know about Morocco’s famous blue city, Chefchaouen, nicknamed the “blue pearl of Morocco.”

 Chefchaouen is a perfect place to wander and take photos.
 As it’s a little far from the bigger cities which means prices are higher, I wouldn’t necessarily recommend it for shopping (though you won’t be hassled as much here as in the cities!) – mostly it’s just a perfect place to relax.

-Chefchaouen is one of the most touristy places I visited in Morocco so two days there definitely felt like enough, but it’s so beautiful and unique that it was still worth the journey up into the mountains to see it.
+Chefchaouen is one of the most touristy places I visited in Morocco so two days there definitely felt like enough, but it’s so beautiful and unique that it was still worth the journey up into the mountains to see Morocco’s magical blue city.

 We had dinner one night at Chez Hicham, which was amazing.
 This might sound weird, but I highly recommend the “cheese salad.”
 It’s a salad topped with tons of goat’s cheese, walnuts, raisins, and all sorts of yummy stuff.
 Danielle and I both secretly admitted to each other that it was probably our favorite dish in Morocco.